 How Interoperability in Healthcare Can Improve the Patients’ Care Process

 The health industry is in continuous change.
-Due to new technology capabilities, an increased volume of health data generated through wearable devices, new policies, and more regulations, health systems need to communicate and to allow for seamless transition of patient data between health providers.
+Due to new technology capabilities, an increased volume of health data, and new regulations, health systems need to communicate and allow for a seamless transition of patient data.

 To maximize value-based care and patient-driven care, the path forward for health systems is to close the gap between patients, their healthcare data, and medical staff.